BastiTee/localhost/_posts/2016-11-12-awesome-github-projects.md

 source: https://github.com/BastiTee/localhost/blob/master/_posts/2016-11-12-awesome-github-projects.md
 ---

 GitHub has loads of awesome projects.
 [A handful of them](https://github.com/stars/BastiTee?direction=desc&filter=others&sort=stars) are even more awesome to me.
-And lists ... i mean c'mon.
+And lists ...
+I mean c'mon.
 Here is a 🐟 and a long list with categories...

 ---